 2. The University shall retain as permanent endowment those of the assets in the Fund which are contributed on the express understanding that they are to be treated as permanent endowment (the “Permanent Endowment”).

-3. (1) The University shall (a) apply the income of the Permanent Endowment; and (b) apply the income and, in its discretion, the capital of the remainder of the Fund, towards the salary and expenses of the Alexander Mosley Professor of Biophysics (the “Professor”) and associated overheads.
+3. (1) The University shall (a) apply the income of the Permanent Endowment; and (b) apply the income and, in its discretion, the capital of the remainder of the Fund, towards the salary and expenses of the Professor of Biophysics (the “Professor”) and associated overheads.
 The Professor shall undertake research, lecture and teach in biophysics and generally promote its study in the University.

 (2) If the salary, expenses and overheads of the Professor are wholly or partly covered from other sources or there are further funds available, there shall be discretion to apply the Fund to support the Professor’s research.
 The Fund shall be used to fund any and all research costs associated with the Professor’s research, including without limitation salaries and costs of posts for research staff, support for graduate students supervised by the Professor, equipment, consumables, laboratory refurbishment and other research expenses.

 4. The administration of the Fund, and the application of its income, shall be the responsibility of the Mathematical, Physical and Life Sciences Board.

 5. The Professor shall be elected by an electoral board consisting of:

 (2) the Master of St Peter’s College, or, if the Master is unable or unwilling to act, a person appointed by the Governing Body of St Peter’s College on the occurrence of a vacancy to act as an elector on that occasion;

 (3) a person appointed by the governing body of St Peter’s college;